Do you fear the day hackers find a way into your site and erase years of hard work?

-Backups with Jetpack are available for as low as $3/month or $30/year for daily backups.
+Backups with Jetpack are available for $10/month.
 Additional features are available in higher tiers.
 All purchases are backed by a 30-day, money-back guarantee.

 UpdraftPlus is a popular backup plugin with over 2 million active installations.
 It’s a freemium plugin that offers full-site backups in its free version and incremental backups, along with additional features, at a premium price.